nabeelvalley/docs/src/content/blog-md/2025/01-10/use-a-password-manager-they-said.md

 It's as simple as pushing you towards a specific web browser, or search engine, or forcing you to log into _Windows_ with your _Microsoft Account_ - because that's the only way to use the computer that you own

-Let's also not forget about [_Copilot_ that literally was recording every action users did](https://www.bbc.com/news/articles/cpwwqp6nx14o) with literal screenshots
+Let's also not forget about [_Copilot_ that was recording every action users did](https://www.bbc.com/news/articles/cpwwqp6nx14o) along with literal screenshots